-In this guide, we’ll be discussing the difference between a headshot photo and a portrait.
+In this guide, we’ll discuss the difference between a headshot photo and a portrait.

-The two are often used interchangeably, but there are some differences between the two that you should know if you are a photographer!
+Although the two are often used interchangeably, there are some differences between them that you should know if you are a photographer!

 We’ll be covering the following topics (click on a bullet point to jump to that section):